 Risks of Not Establishing Scope

 In addition, there is an inherent risk of not clearly establishing scope.
-It becomes very easy for one group or function to believe that they are responsible for work that falls under the work responsibilities of another group - resulting in confusion and ineffective work steams.
-For example, imagine the confusion that would result in developing a new product if there was not a clear distinction between software development, hardware development, physical design and system test.
-The specific skills and competencies needed to develop software are very different from the skills need to design circuit boards or the physical housing for a product.
+It becomes very easy for one group to believe that they are responsible for work that falls under the work responsibilities of another group, resulting in confusion and ineffective workstreams.
+For example, imagine the confusion that would result in developing a new product if there wasn't a clear distinction between software development, hardware development, physical design and system test.
+The specific skills and competencies needed to develop software are very different from the skills needed to design circuit boards or the physical housing for a product.
 In the same way, the skills and competencies for project management are specific and very different from change management.

 Understanding the scope and boundaries enables both functions to work effectively together, and to avoid any overlap of activities that may create conflicts for the project.
 The boundaries also enable the separation of solution design, development and implementation from the actions required to manage the technical side and people side of that solution's deployment.

-The schematic below presents a taxonomy that can serve as a discussion framework for the key phases or elements of implementing a change within an organization, beginning with the recognition that a change is needed and ending with the realization of the desired benefits sought by the effort.
+The schematic below presents a taxonomy that can serve as a discussion framework for the key phases or elements of implementing a change within an organization.
+It begins with the recognition that a change is needed and ends with the realization of the desired benefits sought by the effort.